ivanruizdev/lims-report-sender/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue for suggestions and bug reports.

-Developed with ❤️ for the clinical laboratory community.
+Developed with ❤️ for the clinical laboratory community by [Ivan Ruiz](https://ivanruiz.dev).